 Following the loss of both Doc and Rosa Lee Watson in 2012, the organizers of MusicFest sought to honor them by renaming the festival the Doc & Rosa Lee Watson MusicFest ‘N Sugar Grove.

 “The whole reason we changed the name to the festival was to show appreciation for not just Doc, but also for Rosa Lee and all the hard work she did,” Willard Watson, festival volunteer, said.
 “She really was the rock of the Watson family.
 They were a very tight-knit and loving family.”

 MusicFest was created as a fundraiser for community development projects in the economically-distressed areas in Watauga County, N.C. and eventually went on to also fund the Doc & Rosa Lee Watson Scholarship Fund for students studying sustainable development at Appalachian State University.

-MusicFest will continue to showcase the bluegrass and Appalachian music Doc popularized.
+MusicFest continues to showcase the bluegrass and Appalachian music Doc popularized.
 Performers will show their appreciation for the late musician, whose influence and contributions to traditional and cultural expression are known worldwide.